 General Tunde Idiagbon left behind five children who took after him, as far as discipline, reclusiveness and humility are concerned.
 His children include:

 -KUNLE MOHAMMED IDIAGBON: He attended the Nigerian Military School, Zaria and studied English at the University of Ilorin.
-He is pictured below:

 -RONKE IDIAGBON, was an MBA student in Cardiff, Wales as at the time he died.
-She is shown below with her husband and children:

 -NADIAT MOPELOLA IDIAGBON: She got married in September 1997 to Alhaji Sani Mohammed of the Nigeria Liquified Natural Gas Project (NLNG), and even at the occasion, Idiagbon reportedly did not smile.